cycloptux/GiselleBot-Documentation/docs/source/index.rst

 |bot_name| is a Discord bot, developed by Cyc (cycloptux#1543 on Discord).

 .. seealso::
    Need more help or stuck with something?
-Join my official Support Server on Discord! https://discord.gg/s6yq6U5
+Join our official Support Server on Discord! https://gisl.eu/docs

 |bot_name| was born as a "small" project to help the Brave Frontier-based Coalition (a group of people that played the same mobile game, Brave Frontier, from gumi Inc.) handle the kind-of-complicated (and fully documented, thanks to my friend and business partner NaviKing) members application workflow.